PTFE VS Teflon: A Comprehensive Comparison

 PTFE Applications

 The specialty of Fluorinated thermoplastics is that they can be used in applications related to high heat, chemical inertness, high purity, low temperature, non-sticking, and self-lubricating properties.
-The applications can be seen in automotive, chemical, medical, industrial, electrical, and electronics.

-It is a high-performance substitute for materials like polyethylene which has applications for low-end electrical components but is not suitable for high-end components; however, PTFE, thanks to its excellent dielectric properties and high melting temperature, is ideal for such applications.
+It is a high-performance substitute for materials like polyethylene, which has applications for low-end electrical components but is not suitable for high-end components; however, PTFE, thanks to its excellent dielectric properties and high melting temperature, is ideal for such applications.

-Automotive Applications – Shaft seals, value stem seals, fuel hose linings, O-rings, gaskets, power steering ad transmission, etc.
+Automotive | Shaft seals, valve stem seals, fuel hose linings, O-rings, gaskets, power steering, transmission, etc. |

-Chemical Industry – Diaphragms, impellers, tanks, pumps, coating for heat exchangers, reaction vessels, autoclaves, containers, etc.
+Chemical Industry | Diaphragms, impellers, tanks, pumps, coating for heat exchangers, reaction vessels, autoclaves, containers, etc. |

-Medical Industry – Ligamnet replacements, heart patches, cardiovascular grafts, etc.
+Medical Industry | Ligament replacements, heart patches, cardiovascular grafts, etc. |

-Industrial Applications – Bearings, non-stick surfaces, gears, slide plates, valves, and pumps, fittings, seats & plugs, etc.
+Industrial Applications | Bearings, non-stick surfaces, gears, slide plates, valves, pumps, fittings, seats, plugs, etc. |

-Electrical & Electronics Applications – semi-conductor parts, electrical insulation, flexible printed circuit boards, hook-up wires, and coaxial cables.
+Electrical & Electronics Applications | Semiconductor parts, electrical insulation, flexible printed circuit boards, hook-up wires, and coaxial cables. |

 What is Teflonâ„¢?

 The discovery of Teflon was an accident.
 Der.
 Rot Plunkett was trying to invent a new refrigerant when he noticed that TFE gs had flowed out of the bottle he was using, but there was no change in the bottle’s weight.
-To find the reason for that happening, he looked into it and found out that the bottle’s interior was coated with a waxy and stiffy material that is now known as Teflon.

 PTFE VS Teflon: The Differences and Similarities

-Simply put, there is no difference between them.
-So, the winner of PTFE vs. Teflonâ„¢ is nothing.
 There is no reason to compare both; they’re both, in fact, the same thing.
-Regardless of that fact, we need to cheer up the existence of such an incredibly versatile plastic material.
+Regardless, we must cheer up the existence of such an incredibly versatile plastic material.

 FAQs